Courses and Programs

 DIVISION I: Social Sciences, including the departments of Anthropology, Economics, History, Politics, Psychology, Sociology, and Sport Studies, Recreation and Athletics as well as courses in the Library.
 Bruce Magnusson, Chair.

-DIVISION III: Basic Sciences and Mathematics, including the departments of Astronomy, Biology, Chemistry, Geology, Mathematics, and Physics as well as courses in Science and the program in Biochemistry, Biophysics, and Molecular Biology.
-Mark Beck, Chair.
+DIVISION III: Basic Sciences and Mathematics, including the departments of Astronomy, Biology, Chemistry, Geology, Mathematics and Computer Science, and Physics as well as courses in Science and the program in Biochemistry, Biophysics, and Molecular Biology.
+James E. Russo, Chair.

-GENERAL STUDIES: Distribution Requirements, Encounters (The First-Year Experience), Language and Writing, Intermediate Composition, Critical Voices, The Theory and Practice of Tutoring Writing, and Advanced Composition.
+GENERAL STUDIES: Distribution Requirements, Encounters (The First-Year Experience), and Critical Voices.

 INTERDISCIPLINARY STUDIES: Asian Studies, Environmental Studies, Film and Media Studies, Gender Studies, Interdisciplinary Studies, Latin American Studies, and Race and Ethnic Studies.